 A key component in running a successful business is having the right connections, whether it be to vendors, suppliers, or other professionals in the industry.
-Providing the new owners with these contacts can help to ensure an easy transition.
-The following templates will help not only organize your contact list, but help provide an understanding of who to go to for certain products or services.
+Providing the new owners with these contacts can help ensure a smooth transition.
+The following templates will help not only organize your contact list, but also provide an understanding of who to go to for certain products or services.

-The List of Suppliers, Utilities, Etc. Template will provide clarity for whoever is succeeding the business.
-Having the name of the business as well as the main contact person(s) and what services or products your business receives from them.
-Below are directions of what to put in each column and on the following page is an example.
+The List of Suppliers, Utilities, Etc. Template provides clarity for whoever is succeeding the business.
+Having the name of the business as well as the main contact person(s) and what services or products your business receives from them will be, helpful to those taking on the business.
+Below is an example of what data to use in each column with the full template on the following page.